-It’s 2019 – while things may be different in some ways, other challenges never quite change.
+While things may now be different in some ways, other challenges never quite change.
 Now is a great time to revisit Midnight Cowboy.
 There may never have been another movie quite like it.
 It is still one of the most important movies to have claimed a Best Picture Oscar, and certainly one of the most impactful.

 Photo: Jon Voight and Dustin Hoffman in a scene from Midnight Cowboy